Australian painted lady: Mating system and territoriality

 The Australian painted lady's mating system evolved due to a highly dispersed female population.
-Food and oviposition sites are abundant as females feed on a wide range of host plants; therefore, females do not cluster around hotspots of resources.
-This tendency makes it impossible for a male to defend the entirety of a female's range.
-Therefore, the best strategy for males is to defend a territory in which females are likely to travel.
-Females generally only visit male territories when they are receptive, with the purpose of copulating.
-However, when an abundant food source attracts a significant number of females, males no longer exhibit territoriality, and are seen searching for mates in areas where females are clustered.
+Food and oviposition sites are abundant as females feed on a wide range of host plants; therefore females do not cluster around hotspots of resources.
+This tendency makes it impossible for a male to defend the whole of a female's range.
+Therefore the best strategy for males is to defend a territory in which females are likely to travel.
+Females generally visit male territories only when they are receptive, for the purpose of copulating.
+However when an abundant food source attracts a significant number of females, males no longer exhibit territoriality and are seen searching for mates in areas where females are clustered.

-To defend a territory, the male exhibits perching behaviour starting in the mid- to late afternoon until dusk.
+To defend a territory the male exhibits perching behaviour starting in the mid- to late afternoon until dusk.
 Some individuals are able to reclaim the same territory several afternoons in a row.
 The longest period of time recorded in which one male defended the same territory was three days.
-The males choose sunny spots on hilltops, through which females are likely to travel.
+The males choose sunny spots on hilltops through which females are likely to travel.
 If no hilltops are available, the males wait in channels in the vegetation that would funnel wandering females towards them.
 The perching male sits and waits, scanning the sky for any moving object.
-Periodically, he executes a patrol flight to get a better picture of the surrounding area.
-When the male spots a moving flying object, he flies directly towards it.
+Periodically he executes a patrol flight to get a better picture of the surrounding area.
+When the male spots a moving flying object, he flies straight towards it.
 If it is a male, the resident male chases him off his territory.
-If it is a female, the male chases the female, more slowly and less aggressively than with an intruding male, away from the perch site.
-The pair lands and copulates, a process which can last more than an hour.
+If it is a female, the male chases it, more slowly and less aggressively than an intruding male, away from the perch site.
+The pair lands and copulates, a process that can last more than an hour.